FantasticFiasco/serilog-sinks-udp/README.md

   .CreateLogger();
 ```

+### Typical use case

+Producing log events is only half the story.
+Unless you are consuming them in a matter that benefits you in development or operations, there is really no need to produce them in the first place.

+In development I've been sending UDP packages to the loopback address, and use [Log2Console](https://log2console.codeplex.com/) to visualize them.
+It supports UDP receivers, and allows me to filter and search according to my needs.

+Taking it to the next level is when you as a team agree on sending the log events to a multicast address, making them accessible to all team members.
+This can be beneficial for Quality Assurance who wishes to monitor log events from all instances of your running application.

 ### Install via NuGet

 If you want to include the UDP sink in your project, you can [install it directly from NuGet](https://www.nuget.org/packages/Serilog.Sinks.UDP/).